turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 So now we can get data from the database, but how do we create?
 Modify the test and implementation for `POST /api/secrets`.

-Check this [stack overflow question](https://stackoverflow.com/questions/2944297/postgresql-function-for-last-inserted-id) for a good way to get the `id` for a newly created record
+Check this [StackOverflow question](https://stackoverflow.com/questions/2944297/postgresql-function-for-last-inserted-id) for a good way to get the `id` for a newly created record

 Then we'll go over a working implementation.